Available Models

 (a) CALS3k.3

 Superseded by CALS3k.4.
 The CALS3k.3 model was constructed using archeomagnetic and sediment data available in 2009.
 It comprises the two datasets used to construct ARCH3k.1 and SED3k.1.
 CALS3k.4 is now recommended.
-Further details can be found in Korte et al. (2009) and Korte and Constable (2011).

 (b) CALS7K.2